Verb Technology Company, Inc. - GuruFocus.com

 NEWPORT BEACH, Calif. and LEHI, Utah, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. ( VERB) ("VERB" or the "Company"), the leader in interactive video-based sales-enablement applications, including shoppable livestream video, today announced the pricing of an underwritten public offering with gross proceeds to the Company expected to be $7.2 million, before deducting underwriting discounts and other estimated expenses payable by the Company.
-The offering consists of 36,051,000 shares of common stock only, with no warrants (the "Offering") at a price of $0.20 per share.
-The Company intends to use the net proceeds from this offering for general corporate purposes and repayment of debt.
-The closing of the Offering is expected to occur on January 26, 2023, subject to customary closing conditions.
+26, 2023 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. ( VERB) ("VERB" or the "Company"), the leader in interactive video-based sales-enablement applications, including shoppable livestream video, announced the closing of an underwritten public offering with gross proceeds to the Company expected to be $7.2 million, before deducting underwriting discounts and other estimated expenses payable by the Company.
+The offering consisted of 36,051,000 shares of common stock, with no warrants (the "Offering") at a price of $0.20 per share.
+The Company intends to use the net proceeds from the Offering for general corporate purposes and repayment of debt.

-Aegis Capital Corp. is acting as the sole book-running manager for the Offering.
+Aegis Capital Corp. acted as the sole book-running manager for the Offering.

-This offering is being made pursuant to an effective shelf registration statement on Form S-3 (No. 333-264038) previously filed with the U.S. Securities and Exchange Commission (the "SEC") and declared effective by the SEC on April 14, 2022.
-A final prospectus supplement and accompanying prospectus describing the terms of the proposed Offering will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.
-Electronic copies of the prospectus supplement may be obtained, when available, by contacting Aegis Capital Corp., Attention: Syndicate Department, 1345 Avenue of the Americas, 27th floor, New York, NY 10105, by email at [email protected], or by telephone at (212) 813-1010.
-Before investing in this offering, interested parties should read in their entirety the prospectus supplement and the accompanying prospectus and the other documents that the Company has filed with the SEC that are incorporated by reference in such prospectus supplement and the accompanying prospectus, which provide more information about the Company and such offering.
+The Offering was made pursuant to an effective shelf registration statement on Form S-3 (No. 333-264038) previously filed with the U.S. Securities and Exchange Commission (the "SEC") and declared effective by the SEC on April 14, 2022.
+A final prospectus supplement and accompanying prospectus (collectively, the "Prospectus") describing the terms of the proposed offering was filed with the SEC and is available on the SEC's website located at http://www.sec.gov.
+Electronic copies of the Prospectus may be obtained by contacting Aegis Capital Corp., Attention: Syndicate Department, 1345 Avenue of the Americas, 27th floor, New York, NY 10105, by email at [email protected], or by telephone at (212) 813-1010.

 About VERB